COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 The procedure is considered low risk.
 However, potential complications include:

 - Injury to the kidney, ureter, or urinary bladder

 - Allergic reaction to the X-ray dye (contrast reaction)

-Nurses will monitor your child in the recovery area for a couple hours for successful recovery from any sedating medications, if any, and any immediate complications.
-The doctor may decide to have your child admitted to the hospital for an overnight stay.
-As mentioned, there may be some discomfort around the catheter insertion site for some days following the procedure, which is easily relieved by over-the-counter medications.
-It is important to keep the bandage surrounding the tube clean and dry.
+Nurses will monitor your child while awaking from sedation medications in the recovery area for a couple hours and monitor for immediate complications.
+Your doctor may decide to have your child admitted to the hospital for an overnight stay.

 Your child must avoid activities, such as contact sports or rough playing, which may result in a pull to the catheter and damage to or loss of the catheter.